Larger Than Large

 Once we formed the band, Gooey, and began playing out, and our sound and my songwriting evolved.
 This really is the first “band” album.
 John and I worked really well together, with me writing and him producing.
 John still had a big part in writing out the parts for the rest of the band members, but they began to add their personal styles to the sound.
 Still heavily produced by John, but less studio production than the first Gooey album.

-- Spark – Peeler (The Best Tree in the Whole Play) 2006 Peeler wrote this song for Gooey.
+7. Spark Peeler (The Best Tree in the Whole Play) 2006 Peeler wrote this song for Gooey.
 To me it’s about the anticipation, potential and energy of a night out in the city.
-Listen
+Spark

 Gooey